Care Guide for Luxury Table Linens

+Need to remove some stains or spills from your luxury table linen?
 Use these special strategies for stain removal, and launder as usual.
 Do not dry or iron if the stain remains -- treat stains until they disappear.

 Candle Wax: Scrape off as much of the wax as possible with the dull side of a knife, then iron between absorbent paper, changing paper until wax is absorbed.

 Coffee, Tea, Soda: Soak your table cloths afflicted area in hot water and pre-wash with stain remover.
 Repeat the soaking process as needed, using fresh hot water and stain remover.

 White Wine: Rinse the table linens afflicted area with Club Soda and pat the stain out against a clean white terry towel.